karrot-dev/35c3-foodsaving-talk/index.md

 "what is the current state of Karrot?"

-We started development in 2016, released early and after a big redesign, the first active users joined us in mid-2017.
+We started development in 2016, released early

+After a big redesign, the first active users joined us in mid-2017.

 As of now, the end of 2018, we have 16 active groups in 9 countries.

 Of 1600 registered users, 500 are weekly active users of Karrot.
-Those people do 50 food pickups per day.
+They do 50 food pickups per day in total.

 --